SSS Monthly Contribution in 2024: Table, Calculation, Benefits & Payment Guide

 The unemployment benefit is a one-time payment cash benefit given to members who have been involuntarily separated from work due to downsizing, closure, installation of labor-saving devices, redundancy, and others.
 Separation from employment due to the member’s misconduct disqualifies him/her from this benefit.

-Qualification for Unemployment Benefits
+Qualification for unemployment benefits

 • The member must not be over 60 years old